SkullMag/mercury-backend/README.md

 # Backend for Mercury - English Dictionary
-This repository contains code for backend of my english dictionary web application
+This repository contains code for backend of my English dictionary web application

 ## Why "Mercury"?
 In my trip to the USA I have bought the book "Cosmic Queries" written by Neil deGrasse Tyson.
 However, my mother tongue is Russian,